-This is version [3]
+This is version [3.1]

-Written: 1st September 2023 Update Date: September 2024 Updated Name: Richard Clow
+Written: 1st September 2023

+Mid-Year Update Date: February 2025 for September 2024

+Updated Name: Richard Clow

 Internal Verification Policy

 Internal verification is the means by which the school ensures that all learners have achieved appropriate qualification outcomes at an agreed standard.
 It is a process by which the school regularly samples and evaluates its assessment practices and decisions and acts on the findings to ensure consistency and fairness for both learners and assessors and the process will be free from bias.
 It involves two key processes; verification and standardisation.